Embedding $\ell_2$ and $J$ into subspaces of $JT$ and $JT^*$: Complemented copies of and projectivity

 where $(e_k)$ is the unit vector basis of $\ell_2$.
 Thus $T^* y_l=e_l$.
 Since $(y_l)$ is equivalent to $(e_l)$, $T^*$ is surjective.
 Therefore $T$ is an isomorphism (into), and hence $(v_{2i})$ is equivalent to the unit vector basis of $\ell_2$. \end{proof}

 The next result shows that the space $\B$ is subprojective.

-\begin{theorem} Every closed infinite-dimensional subspace $M$ of $\B$ contains a copy of $\ell_2$ complemented in $\B$. \end{theorem} \begin{proof} A standard perturbation argument shows that $M$ contains a sequence equivalent to a normalized level-block sequence $(u_k)$ in $\B$.
-Passing to a subsequence we can assume that $(u_k)$ is equivalent to the unit vector basis of $\ell_2$.
-Moreover, by Theorem \ref{A-I}, we can assume that the sequence of coefficient functionals $(x_k)\subset JT$ is also equivalent to the unit vector basis of $\ell_2$.
-We will show that
+\begin{theorem} Every closed infinite-dimensional subspace $M$ of $\B$ contains a copy of $\ell_2$ complemented in $\B$. \end{theorem} \begin{proof} A standard perturbation argument shows that given a sequence of positive numbers $(\e_k)$, there are a normalized level-block sequence $(u_k)$ in $\B$ and a sequence $(v_k)$ in $M$ such that $\|u_k-v_k\|<\e_k$ for each $k\in \N$.
+By Proposition \ref{l2inB}, passing to a subsequence we can assume that $(u_k)$ is equivalent to the unit vector basis of $\ell_2$.
+Hence so is $(v_k)$.
+Moreover, we can assume that the sequence $(x_k)\subset JT$ of coefficient functionals of $(v_k)$ is weakly Cauchy.
+Then $(x_{2k}- x_{2k-1})$ is weakly null, and by Theorem \ref{A-I}, passing to a subsequence) we can assume that $(x_{2k}- x_{2k-1})$ is equivalent to the unit vector basis of $\ell_2$.